macccorehenni/OCStories/Celesteia/CelesteiaPro-Ch1.md

 ---

 After the one class she had to do after the incident (yay, me!), she went out into the hall.
 Suddenly she heard a voice from the bathroom.
+"Celeste?"